 Our Network Building PrincipleS

 Collaboration is the foundation of a networked approach to social change.
-We facilitate connections across sub sectors in the nonprofit sector including arts, culture, education, environment, health, social services and with business and government to inspire ideas and action that can help solve our community’s pressing issues.
+We facilitate connections across sub sectors in the nonprofit sector (including arts, culture, education, environment, health, social services, faith and sports) and with business and government to inspire ideas and action that can help solve our community’s pressing issues.

 Having strong leadership and governance practices sets the stage for success in any organization.
 We support individuals, organizations and enterprises to learn to establish and improve their practices in these areas so they can effectively harness the potential of their people – who ultimately are the engine of creating community impact.